wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_quorum_isconflicting.md

 ---
-title: dash:quorum_isconflicting \[POST\] {disallowed}
+title: quorum_isconflicting  {disallowed} - Dash
-description: checks if there is a conflict for a threshold-signing message request.Note Used for RegTest testing only.
+description: Example code for the quorum_isconflicting  {disallowed} json-rpc method. Сomplete guide on how to use quorum_isconflicting  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters